lacdr-tox/bartSeq/barcode_primer_design/README.md

     makeblastdb -in refMrna.fa -dbtype nucl
     makeblastdb -in mrna.fa -dbtype nucl
     ```
+>You do not need to anything about those below.
     Implemented are options to select the following databases with the respective `[filename]`.

     - UCSC Genome hg38 `[hg38.fa]`